 In our culture, medical information is generally considered personal, and asking for that sort of information is rude and intrusive.
 That’s just as true for people who use service dogs as it is for anyone else.
 The person may voluntarily share limited information.
 They may even have a tag on their dog that says “Medical alert dog” or the like.
 But, as a matter of courtesy and dignity, it’s up to the person to decide how much to share.
 Don’t ask a person who uses a service dog what’s wrong with them or why they need the service dog.

 And please, whatever you do, do not suggest that the person doesn’t need the service dog at church because you or other people can do whatever it is that the dog does.
 You can’t.
-And most people with service dogs find the idea amusing at best, and offensive at worst.
+Most people with service dogs find the idea amusing at best, and offensive at worst.
 Respect the person who uses the dog, and accept their judgment about what they need.

 If you’re thinking of passing your pet off as a service dog